mantidproject/mantid/docs/source/interfaces/Muon ALC.rst

 Grouping
-  Detector grouping to apply. *Auto* will load the grouping information contained in the run file, while *Custom* allows to specify the list of spectra for both the forward and backward groups. *Alpha* is the balanace parameter and is only available for single period data.
+  Detector grouping to apply. *Auto* will load the grouping information contained in the run file, while *Custom* allows to specify the list of spectra for both the forward and backward groups. *Alpha* is the balance parameter and is only available for single period data.

 Periods